davejoyce/mainloop/README.md

 # mainloop
-Playing around with application main loops in Java
+Playing around with daemon main loops in Java